HB-2006

 Plain Language

-Operators must publicly post on their website the details of their crisis detection and response protocol required under Section 3.
-This is a standalone disclosure obligation — the operator must make the protocol details publicly accessible, not merely maintain them internally.
+Operators must publicly post the details of their suicidal ideation and self-harm detection and referral protocols on their website.
+This is a standalone disclosure obligation — the operator must make the crisis response protocol publicly accessible, separate from the obligation to maintain and operate the protocol itself.

 Statutory Text